HSG-AIML/NeurIPS_2021-Weight_Space_Learning/README.md

 To simplify usage, the datasets are precomputed binary files, not the raw data.
 Datasets are pytorch files containing a dictionary with training, validation and test sets.
 Train, validation and test sets are custom dataset classes which inherit from the standard torch dataset class.
 Dataset class defintions can be found in '/modules/checkpoints_to_datasets/'

+Datasets 41, 42, 43 and 44 are our dataset format wrapped around the zoos from Unterthiner et al, 2020 (https://github.com/google-research/google-research/tree/master/dnn_predict_accuracy)

 # Dependencies and Packages
 Several packages are necessary to run the code in this repository.
 Code was developed and tested with the following versions:
 >. python: 3.8.8